-Here at Third Space we are honoured to be able to teach almost 4,000 pupils per week using our platform, but with such a large number of young minds relying on our 1-to-1 interventions for a maths boost, it is crucial that we ensure our technology is at the cutting edge of what is possible within a school environment.
+Here at Third Space we are honoured to be able to teach up to 7,000 pupils per week using our platform, but with such a large number of young minds relying on our 1-to-1 interventions for a maths boost, it is crucial that we ensure our technology is at the cutting edge of what is possible within a school environment.

 We know that schools are working within very tight restrictions including budgets, time and resource, and that is why we are passionate about using technology as a way to make teachers lives easier and help pupils gain confidence and results in maths!

 The DfE Is Getting Serious About Education Technology

 In August of 2018, the team at the Department for Education (more specifically the education secretary Damian Hinds) issued a five-point challenge to the tech industry to launch a “revolution” in schools.